-RFP 21-66406
+YRFP 21-66406

 MINIMUM REQUIREMENTS

 ATTACHMENT I

 The Minimum Requirements indicate the basic requirements that all Respondents must adhere to in order to be considered as a responsive Respondent.
 All Respondents must state their ability and willingness to meet these Minimum Requirements in their Transmittal Letter and in this attachment of their proposal.
 Failure to do so will be considered grounds for disqualification from further consideration.